 The exercise is a part of the Baltic Marine Environment Protection Commission’s (HELCOM) measures on response to spills and maritime incidents.
 The BALEX exercise is organized annually in different parts of the Baltic, with each country taking turns to organize and lead the event.
 This year’s exercise will be hosted by Finland.
-The participants will include international units and personnel from Germany, Denmark, Poland, Sweden, Latvia, Estonia and Finland.
+The participants included international units and personnel from Germany, Denmark, Poland, Sweden, Latvia, Estonia and Finland.

-The exercise will focus on commanding, planning and executing a large-scale response operation, in order to manage a serious maritime accident, to prevent loss of lives and an environmental disaster in the Baltic Sea.
+The exercise focused on commanding, planning and executing a large-scale response operation, in order to manage a serious maritime accident, to prevent loss of lives and an environmental disaster in the Baltic Sea.
 In the exercise scenario, two tankers collide with each other in a seaway in the eastern Gulf of Finland.
 As a result, oil and hazardous chemical carried by the vessels leaks into the sea.

 As the Baltic Sea is one of the busiest marine areas in the world, the risk of a cross-sectoral disaster is always present.
 Over 36,000 vessels operate annually in the Gulf of Finland alone, carrying up to 180 million tonnes of oil.
 As the Baltic Sea is narrow, it is particularly vulnerable to oil and chemical accidents.
 Spilled oil or chemical spreads quickly in the sea environment.
 If the spread cannot be contained quickly enough, even hundreds of miles of shoreline may become contaminated.
 This can be very costly for society.